History of Bridgeport, Connecticut: Immigration

+Late 20th century and deindustrialization

 Like other urban centers in Connecticut, Bridgeport fared less well during the deindustrialization of the United States in the 1970s and 1980s.
 Suburban flight as well as overall mismanagement, for which several city officials were convicted, contributed to the decline.

+The construction of Interstate 95 in the 1950s demolished many homes throughout Bridgeport, including a largely Hungarian neighborhood in the city's West End.

 From the mid-1960s through the early 1990s, Bridgeport was one of the most dangerous cities in Connecticut.
 As with many urban New England cities, such as New Haven and Hartford, the city had a high crime and murder rate.
 In following years, Bridgeport soon became ravaged by urban blight.
 A large white flight occurred in the city, as it started to become a much more dangerous place to work and live.
 Soon, the population of the city declined as many companies began laying off their employees, thus dropping city employment rate.
 The total population dropped from 158,709 in 1950 to 141,686 in 1990.

-The city also operated many public housing projects, some of which still stand today and some of which were known nationwide due to their high crime and deplorable conditions.
-Such projects were Beardsley Terrace/Trumbull Gardens Apartments in the city's North End, P.T.
-Barnum Apartments on the West Side, Pequonnock Apartments and Marina Village in the South End, the Green Apartments in the Hollow, and the most infamous: Father Panik Village.
-Father Panik opened in 1939 as the first of its kind in New England, and the sixth largest public housing project in the county, located in the Lower East Side.
-It would later be known as one of the worst housing projects in the United States.
+Bridgeport suffered from acute economic inequality during the late 20th century.
+Much of Bridgeport's violent crime during the late 20th century were concentrated in a handful of public housing complexes, which were described by The New York Times as overcrowded, dilapidated, and "virtual incubators for crime".
+Conversely, the city's downtown remained highly desirable, and home to numerous corporate offices.
+Public housing projects seriously affected by crime during this period included Beardsley Terrace/Trumbull Gardens Apartments in the city's North End, P.T.
+Barnum Apartments on the West Side, Pequonnock Apartments and Marina Village in the South End, the Green Apartments in the Hollow, and Father Panik Village.
+Father Panik Village opened in 1939 as the first public housing project in New England, and the sixth largest public housing project in the county, located in the Lower East Side.
+However, by the late 1970s, the complex faced serious neglect, and the city failed to provide it with public services such as police patrols and garbage collection.
+A high amount of violent crime transpired in the complex in subsequent years.
 In 1982, Bridgeport Housing Authority's projects were deemed deplorable by federal officials and eventually placed the Housing Authority on the country's "troubled list".
-However, by 1988, the infamous Father Panik Village was torn down.
-Today, only a vacant lot several blocks in size, remains.
+By 1986, the city began vacating and demolishing the complex.
+The final buildings were demolished in late 1993.

 The city also experienced problems with arson during this time, leading to whole neighborhoods burning down, at the same time as cuts and company closures occurred to the Bridgeport Fire Department.
-In 1974, General Electric moved their headquarters from the city's East Side to neighboring Fairfield, Connecticut.
-Other manufacturing companies that had been the symbol of the city also began to relocate out of Bridgeport.
+Various prominent manufacturing companies relocated out of Bridgeport during this time.

+Martin Luther King Jr., who spoke three times at the Klein Auditorium in 1961, 1964 and 1966 and at Central High School in 1962.